Safe Autonomous Navigation for Systems with Learned SE(3) Hamiltonian Dynamics: Safe Tracking using a Reference Governor

 \subsection{Reference governor design}

-We introduce a virtual system, called a \emph{reference governor} \citep{RG_bemporad1998reference}, which will adaptively track the path $\bfr$ defined in Sec.~\ref{sec:problem} and provide a time-varying reference $\bfx^*(t)$ for the actual system in \eqref{eq:cls_nln}.
+We introduce a virtual system, called a \emph{reference governor} \citep{RG_bemporad1998reference} to adaptively track the path $\bfr$ defined in Sec.~\ref{sec:problem} and provide a time-varying reference $\bfx^*(t)$ for the actual system in \eqref{eq:cls_nln}.
 The motion of the governor system needs to be regulated to balance the energy of the Hamiltonian system with the distance to the unsafe set $\calO$, keeping the safety margin in \eqref{eq:pbf} positive.
-Define the governor as a first-order linear time-invariant system with state $\bfg(t) \in \bbR^3$ and dynamics:
+We define the governor as a first-order linear time-invariant system with state $\bfg(t) \in \bbR^3$ and dynamics:

-where $k_g$ is a positive gain and $\bfu_\bfg$ is the governor control input.
-The input $\bfu_\bfg$ will be chosen to move the governor system along the reference path without violating the safety condition $\Delta E(\bfx, \bfx^*) \geq 0$ obtained in Proposition~\ref{prop:safe_stab}.
+The governor input $\bfu_\bfg$ will be chosen to move the governor system along the reference path without violating the safety condition $\Delta E(\bfx, \bfx^*) \geq 0$ obtained in Proposition~\ref{prop:safe_stab}.
 Define a \emph{local safe set} $\LS(\bfx,\bfg)$ as a region around the governor state $\bfg$ that does not violate safety:

 where $\epsilon > 0$ is arbitrarily, ensuring that $\LS(\bfx,\bfg) \subseteq \intF$.
 The size of the local safe set determines how fast the governor can move along the reference path without endangering safety.